fssfll/fssfll/lessons/ev3_customizing/ev3_customizing.md

 # What do I need to know about the bolton_robotics_robot class?

 An EV3 Robot has motor control ports A-D and sensor ports 1-4.
-It is up to the robot designer to decide how to use those ports.
+It is up to the robot designer <B>THAT'S YOU!</B> to decide how to use those ports.
 The bolton_robotics_robot class assumes a specific configuration of the robot which is described in the comments at the top of the file.
 Consider this the 'default' configuration which must be altered as needed to match your robot.

 ``` python
 ##########################################################